Bolmstead/Yoga/README.md

 ## About The Project

 These documents serve as the Capstone 1 project for the Springboard Software Engineering Course.
 This code will hopefully operate as a website for the Lunchtime Yoga for Business Professionals group in the near future.
 On this website, a user will be able to do the following:
-* View information about the organization including pricing, instructor bios, how to contact, and social media links.
+* View information about the group including pricing, instructor bios, how to contact, and social media links.
 * Create and log into an account with an encrypted password using bcrypt.
 * Signup for available yoga classes using the website's calendar.
-* View enrolled yoga classes and cancel their enrollment.
+* View enrolled yoga classes and cancel their class enrollment.
 * Edit their account information.
 * (eventually) Receive automatic emails to confirm their yoga class signup, signup cancellation, or account creation.

 Instructors will be able to do all of the above and have the authority to do the following:
 * Create/delete a yoga class.